AT&T Business Transfer PIN: How to Get a Port Out PIN

 - The account may need an authorized user or access update before the PIN can be requested.

-A Transfer PIN is used when moving a number from AT&T to another carrier.
+A Number Transfer PIN is used when moving a wireless number from AT&T to another carrier.
+It is not always the same as the normal account passcode used for account verification.

 Official AT&T Transfer PIN article